T-a-n-m-a-y-D-a-s-TD/Project--Dynamic-CPU-Scheduling-Simulator/README.md

 Comparative Analysis Report: Compare performance metrics like average waiting time and turnaround time for each algorithm.

 # Technologies Used
--Programming Language: Python
+- Programming Language: Python
--Libraries: Streamlit for the interactive web app, Matplotlib for Gantt chart visualization, and Pandas for data handling.
+- Libraries: Streamlit for the interactive web app, Matplotlib for Gantt chart visualization, and Pandas for data handling.